BrianLii/OJ-solution/README.md

 This repository contains my solutions to problems from the UVa Online Judge.

-`UVA_verified/`: Contains solutions that have been accepted by the UVa Online Judge.
+`UVA_verified/` contains solutions that have been accepted by the UVa Online Judge.

 ## Notes